To ensure that your files sync correctly, first verify three things:

 If you find that you have a bad file (or files), there can be a few possible explanations.
 Below are some common causes of bad files.

 Incompatible characters for all operating systems

-Don't name your files with the following characters, as Dropbox will not sync them on any platform:
+Don't name your files with the following characters, as Dropbox can’t sync them on some platforms:

 - / (forward slash)

 When naming your files, avoid characters incompatible with the Windows file system:

 - : (colon)

 - " (double quote)